Adults with FASD

 Resources for adults who have FASD

 If you have Fetal Alcohol Spectrum Disorder, it’s important to understand that you have the same rights as everyone else.
 Because those rights are often not respected in the same way that they are for those without disabilities (particularly in the case of ‘invisible’ disabilities such as aspects of FASD), there are special protections for certain rights, such as the right to being supported in ways that meet your needs.
 If you need some help to work out where you can go for support, please give us a call on 1800 860 613 (free call) or email firstname.lastname@example.org

 So you have been diagnosed with FASD – now what! – A handbook of helpful strategies for youth and adults

 New Beginning: Better Than This – Liz Kulp, who has FASD, shares information and gives readers a private look in to the mind and heart of an adult living with FASD.

-Flying with Broken Wings – a closed FB support group for adults who have FASD and those who work with or care for them created by RJ Formanek, a person living with FASD
+Flying with Broken Wings (international) – a closed Facebook support group for adults who have FASD and those who work with or care for them created by RJ Formanek, a person living with FASD.